kodey-ai/kodey-cloudformation-sample/README.md

     step 3: using AzureDevopsRepositoryCreateNewFile tool, Create a new file called README.md inside cloudformation-sample-v1 directory and add the description of the cloudformation template created in the above step.

-    step 6: using AzureDevopsPullRequestsCreatePullRequest tool, create a new Pull Request from the above created branch with title "CloudFormation Sample V1 Added".
+    step 4: using AzureDevopsPullRequestsCreatePullRequest tool, create a new Pull Request from the above created branch with title "CloudFormation Sample V1 Added".

-    step 7: using AzureDevopsIssuesUpdateIssue tool, update the issue status to done.
+    step 5: using AzureDevopsIssuesUpdateIssue tool, update the issue status to done.
 ```

 ### SAMPLE PROMPT - Jira / Bitbucket (Making Project That hits API requests extract data and define serverless file)
 ```
     branch name to create: feature/aws-cloudformation-implementation-v1

     Information to agent: Do as the steps below are defined one by one.
-You are working in azure repo so make sure to use tools related to azure repo.
+You are working in bitbucket repo so make sure to use tools related to bitbucket repo.
     NOTE: You should write the actual implementation of code not just comments.

     SCENARIO: You are working in a project in aws where it requires api gateway, sqs, lambda, dynamodb, rds and s3.
 The process looks like this: